Contents

 Yep!
 It’s easy to get started and use.

-Whichever platform you choose, there’s going to be a learning curve when it comes to trading, but overall Trading 212 is one of the easier ones to understand and get going.
+Whichever platform you choose, there’s going to be a learning curve when it comes to trading, but overall Trading 212 is one of the easier ones to understand and get going – it’s up there with the best, alongside eToro¹.

-It’s super simple to find and trade stocks and funds, all nicely categorised too.
+It’s super simple to find and trade stocks and investment funds, (ground of investments) all nicely categorised too.

 There’s a great section to help you learn – with some great videos on pretty much every topic you’d want, such as Technical Analysis (looking at charts).